History of negative numbers

 Now that negative numbers are widely accepted, I do not know what we would do without them.

-Other popular topics related to integers are modeling integers with chips and integers and inductive reasoning
+Other popular topics related to integers are

-For more information on the history of negative number check, check this site.
+For more information on the history of negative number check,

+Looking for a book that will help you sharpen your basic algebra skills?
 With algebra skills, most topics are illustrated with algebra tiles as you learn skills that will help you to be successful in algebra.